averykhoo/data-science-training-package/Machine Learning/README.md

 ##  Practical
 This hands-on section requires practitioners to go through the Kaggle Titanic dataset in order to understand, replicate, and tweak the code in the guided explanation.
+This is not an examination, so feel free to Google for walkthroughs, but do cite your sources and explain your reasoning when you share your methodology and results with your mentor/group.

 ### Kaggle Titanic: Machine Learning from Disaster
 *   https://www.kaggle.com/c/titanic

 ### Tips, tools, and guided explanation
 *   [How to score 0.8134 in Titanic Kaggle Challenge by Ahmed Besbes](https://ahmedbesbes.com/how-to-score-08134-in-titanic-kaggle-challenge.html)
-*   You can find the backup to the guided explanation [here](ahmedbesbes-titanic.pdf)
+*   You can find a backup pdf [here](ahmedbesbes-titanic.pdf) if the link is down
+*   Search for a few more guides on your own, don't just rely on this one

 ##  Advanced ML